pyvista/pyvista/doc/user-guide/simple.rst

     plotter.show()            # show the rendering window

-Note that by default the ``show`` method will return the last used camera position of the rendering window in case you want to choose a camera position and use it again later.
-The camera position is also available as the ``camera_position`` attribute of the plotter (even after it's closed).
+Note that by default :func:`show() <pyvista.Plotter.show>` will return the last used camera position of the rendering window in case you want to choose a camera position and use it again later.
+The camera position is also available as the :attr:`camera_position
+<pyvista.Plotter.camera_position>` attribute of the plotter (even
+after it's closed).

 You can then use this cached camera for additional plotting without having to manually interact with the plotting window: